FROM KAYAK TO YACHT MASTER – Birthday at Brownsea Island and Poole Harbour

 The flood tide arrives with surprising speed and would easily sweep you off your feet if caught in knee deep water.
 Aim to be back on board while still fully dried out and with lots of safety margin.

-We arrived back with a couple of hours to spare, which gave us the opportunity to inspect our hull, anodes, and scrape off any small sea life and generally re abrade the Copper Coat anti fouling.
+I arrived back with a couple of hours to spare, which gave me the opportunity to inspect my hull, anodes, and scrape off any small sea life and generally re abrade the Copper Coat anti fouling.

 Other